UEFA Euro 2020 qualifying play-offs: Effects of the COVID-19 pandemic

 On 1 October 2020, UEFA announced the partial return of spectators to matches beginning in October 2020, restricted to a maximum of 30 percent of the respective stadium capacity.
 However, the return of spectators was subject to the decision of local authorities, with regional limits (including requirements for matches to be played behind closed doors) taking precedence over UEFA's maximum allowed capacity.
 Away supporters were not allowed at the venues.
-Social distancing was mandatory for spectators, and additional precautionary measures (such as face masks) were implemented in accordance with local regulations.
+Social distancing was mandatory for spectators, and additional preventive measures (such as face masks) were implemented per local regulations.

 Teams selected

 The team selection process determined the 16 teams that competed in the play-offs based on a set of criteria.
-Teams in blue advanced to the play-offs.
+Teams in bold advanced to the play-offs.